GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Numerical results

 For the second test problem, we replace the computational domain by an L-shaped domain, while keeping the external magnetic field $\MagF$ from \eqref{eq:hext}.
-We employ the architecture and hyperparameters of \texttt{GLENN-F1}, but as before train the model from scratch, only adjusting the learning rate and its scheduling.
+We employ the architecture and hyperparameters of \texttt{GL-F1}, but as before train the model from scratch, only adjusting the learning rate and its scheduling.
 We restrict the modifications of the model to these hyperparameters, since they are both essential for successful training and can be identified through a small number of test runs.
 In practice, tuning the learning rate and its schedule is typically necessary for successful and effective NN training.
-The obtained networks are termed \texttt{GLENN-L*}, $* \in \{1,2,3,4,5\}$ and its architecture and hyperparameters can be found in Table~\ref{tab:parameters}.
+The obtained networks are termed \texttt{GL-L*}, $* \in \{1,2,3,4,5\}$ and its architecture and hyperparameters can be found in Table~\ref{tab:parameters}.

 The energy levels of the computed minimizers by the hybrid approach for the five different models are shown in Table \ref{tab:Lshape}.
 For comparison, we again employ the classical FE iterative solver with the heuristic initial values $\varphi_j$ and include the best obtained energy level in Table~\ref{tab:Lshape} as well.
 Again, we conclude that for all cases except for $\kappa = 10$ the NN-enhanced approach yields a minimizing state of lower energy than what is possible with the classical FE iterative solver and heuristic initial values.
 For $\kappa = 10$ the same state is obtained.
+The difference in the energy states computed by the classical FE method and the hybrid method is also confirmed by comparing the densities, $|u|^2$, as shown in Figure \ref{fig:minimizers_Lshape}.

 Summarizing the two experiments, we conclude that the results achieved with the hybrid-approach are robust with respect to the random seeds used in the NN stage.
-Furthermore, the \texttt{GLENN-F1} seems to be reliable within the limitation of the experiments conducted.
-Therefore, the architecture of \texttt{GLENN-F1} can be considered as a good candidate for the NN stage in the hybrid approach when applying the method to other GL problems.
+Furthermore, the \texttt{GL-F1} seems to be reliable within the limitation of the experiments conducted.
+Therefore, the architecture of \texttt{GL-F1} can be considered as a good candidate for the NN stage in the hybrid approach when applying the method to other GL problems.